Rhododendron alutaceum

 Rhododendron alutaceum is a species of flowering plant in the family Ericaceae.
 It is native to Tibet and southwestern China (western Sichuan, southeastern Xizang, and northwestern Yunnan), where it grows at altitudes of 3200-4300 m.
 This evergreen shrub that grows to 1.5-4 m in height, with thick, leathery leaves that are oblong and broadly lanceolate to lanceolate or narrowly oblong, 5–14 by 1.5–3.5 cm in size.
 The flowers are white to pink, with crimson spots and purplish-red basal blotch.

+The species was first described by Balfour and Smith in 1917.